qwinkler/katacoda-scenarios/swarm-repetition/step2.md

 `docker service ls`{{execute}}

+> Continue to run this command until services will be in a ready state

 To access this application you can use the worker/manager IP.
 We will save this IP into the environment variable:

 `export NODE_IP=$(docker node inspect host01 | jq -r '.[0].Status.Addr')`{{execute}}